MBB Consulting: What’s Different About the Big 3 Firms

 The strong bonding helps in making the long work hours manageable.
 One can expect a Bainie just a text or phone call away.
 The culture takes pride in helping people out of the weeds, picking them up during their low times, and setting them up for success.

 Almost all consulting firms have the same career progression with slight differences in position names.
-The MBB firms all have “Up-or-out” policies where Individuals must earn promotions within a certain time frame or they’ll be asked to leave the organization.
+The MBB firms all have “up-or-out” policies where individuals must earn promotions within a certain time frame or they’ll be asked to leave the organization.
 But Bain has the highest retention rate among the MBB firms.
 Bainies have an edge in how they shape their progression.
 They get an opportunity to customize their professional journey.
-At Bain, it is called “Choose-your-own-adventure” and gives them a chance to move across global offices, take an externship, attend business school, or take up social work.
+At Bain, it is called “choose-your-own-adventure” and gives them a chance to move across global offices, take an externship, attend business school, or take up social impact work.
 The input Bainies get into their careers might be what helps them to be successful.

 • Bain Experience Interview: Bain’s behavioral interview is known as the Bain Experience Interview, which is similar to any fit interview with an emphasis on getting to know the interviewee in detail.
 The interviewer can sometimes ask follow-up questions to better understand the examples and how well you fit into the Bain culture.

-Bain is the youngest of the MBB firms, but still has notable alumni as below.
+Bain is the youngest of the MBB consulting firms but still has notable alumni as below.

 • Susan Wojcicki, CEO of YouTube